"I regard my people . . .

 — from the series America in the 20th Century

 The Progressive Era is the second volume in the award-winning video series America in the 20th Century.
-It explores the turn-of-the-19th-century reform movements that arose in response to the economic and social problems rapid industrialization introduced to the United States.
-It profiles reformers such as Jane Addams Jacob Riis, Ida Tarbel, and Eugene Debs, as well as presidents Theodore Roosevelt, William Howard Taft, and Woodrow Wilson.
+This compelling narrative unearths the reform movements that emerged at the turn of the 19th century, responding to the profound economic and social challenges triggered by rapid industrialization in the United States.

 Get instant access to our entire collection of award-winning video programs—more than fifteen hours of standards-based content—plus creative sound galleries, interactive timelines, primary source media, comprehensive ancillaries, and more.